Your No.1 Choice For Parish Noticeboards in Chepstow

 Parish Notice Board Installation In Chepstow, Monmouthshire

-Chepstow (Welsh: Cas-gwent) is a town and community in Monmouthshire, Wales, adjoining the be stuffy to with Gloucestershire, England.
-It is located upon the tidal River Wye, about 2 miles (3.2 km) above its confluence in the same way as the River Severn, and adjoining the western fall of the Severn Bridge.
-It is the easternmost deal in Wales, situated 16 miles (26 km) east of Newport, 28 miles (45 km) east-northeast of Cardiff, 18 miles (29 km) northwest of Bristol and 110 miles (180 km) west of London.
+Chepstow (Welsh: Cas-gwent) is a town and community in Monmouthshire, Wales, adjoining the be neighboring to with Gloucestershire, England.
+It is located upon the tidal River Wye, about 2 miles (3 km) above its confluence in the declare of the River Severn, and adjacent to the western halt of the Severn Bridge.
+It is the easternmost pact in Wales, situated 16 miles (26 km) east of Newport, 28 miles (45 km) east-northeast of Cardiff, 18 miles (29 km) northwest of Bristol and 110 miles (180 km) west of London.

 Chepstow Castle, situated upon a clifftop above the Wye and its bridge, is often cited as the oldest surviving stone castle in Britain.
 The castle was customary by William FitzOsbern rapidly after the Norman conquest, and was Elongated in later centuries past becoming ruined after the Civil War.
 A Benedictine priory was also received within the walled town, which was the middle of the Marcher lordship of Striguil.
 The harbor of Chepstow became noted in the Middle Ages for its imports of wine, and in addition to became a major middle for the export of timber and bark, from friendly woodland in the Wye Valley and Forest of Dean.
 In the late eighteenth century the town was a focus of to come tourism as portion of the “Wye Tour”, and the tourist industry remains important.
 Other important industries included shipbuilding – one of the First World War National Shipyards was expected in the town – and stifling engineering, including the prefabrication of bridges and wind turbine towers.
 Chepstow is also competently known for its racecourse, which has hosted the Welsh National each year past 1949.Source